ClamChauder/cse15l-lab-reports/LabReport1.md

 ```
 With no arguments, the `cat` command produces no output, which is not an error.
 "Concatenate," or `cat`, prints the contents of the argument(s),
 and since there is no argument in this case, it prints nothing.
+However, aftering using `cat` with no arguments, the terminal still allows the user to write in it, and after pressing `enter`, it will print out the exact content that was entered in.

 With a directory as an argument:
 Absolute path: `/c/Users/bchau`